top of page

 It was mine"

-According to Mark and Tom the next two songs "Everytime I Look for You" and "Give Me One Good Reason" were not written on a particular theme or event but in general on Punk Rock music and its part in youth.
+Mark and Tom stated that the next two songs, "Everytime I Look for You" and "Give Me One Good Reason," were not inspired by a specific theme or event.
+Instead, they were broadly about Punk Rock music and its role in youth culture.

-Another song that gets the heavy and dark character and is one of the strongest songs on the album "Shut Up", is a snapshot of a ruined family, familiar territory of the band members combined with elements of isolation, alienation, and departure.
+Another powerful and dark track on the album is "Shut Up," which vividly portrays a broken family—a theme familiar to the band members—intertwined with elements of isolation, alienation, and departure.

 "Get the fuck up", she said, "your life is meaningless